groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mobi-to-ppt.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Converting MOB%C4%B0 to PPT in Java"
+    title_left: "Steps for Converting MOBI to PPT in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the MOB%C4%B0 file to PPT in few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the MOBI file to PPT in few lines of code.

-        *   Create a new instance of Converter class and load the MOB%C4%B0 file with full path
+        *   Create a new instance of Converter class and load the MOBI file with full path
         *   Set ConvertOptions for the PPT document type
         *   Call the convert() method and pass the document name (full path) and format (PPT) as parameter